-FILENAME: <School Abbreviation>< YY>.ATH YY is the two-digit academic year of the data.
+FILENAME: <School Abbreviation><YR>.ATH YR is the two-digit academic year of the data.

-Athlete, Page 2 of 3 Page 130 of 289
+Athlete, Page 2 Page 146

 Intercollegiate Athletics File Definitions

 The Intercollegiate Athletic File includes all students listed on any intercollegiate athletic roster during the previous academic year.
 All student-athletes in this file also must have been reported in the Student File for at least one term of the same academic year.